howdoicomputer/vpn-indicator-shell-extension/README.md

 ![alt tag](demo.png)

-This is a *really* simple extension that basically polls for a tun0 device from ifconfig on a three second timer.
+This is a *really* simple extension that basically polls for a VPN device from ifconfig on a three second timer.
 Simple purpose aside, it was actually incredibly difficult to make due to a lack of documentation on Gnome Shell extensions.

 I would like to note down these pieces of documentation for anyone stumbling across this repo: